UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 - UTSA is 2-0 against the spread and 2-0 overall in games when it scores more than 38.6 points.

-- In games that UTSA piles up more than 445 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that UTSA churns out over 445 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Roadrunners have turned the ball over seven times, while the Owls have forced seven.

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.